 Some products from the Fisher & Paykel range include:

 Westinghouse has fed Aussies with a variety of kitchen appliances for nearly 60 years.
 The brand’s aim is to keep families stocked up with practical, long-lasting products, including everything from ovens, microwaves and cooktops to fridges and freestanding dishwashers.

-Our survey found price to be the biggest factor shoppers think about when deciding which new freezer to buy (28%).
-But it seems a cheap freezer doesn’t always leave consumers feeling cheerful, with one in 10 (13%) wishing they bought a more expensive option.
+Our survey found reliability is the biggest factor for majority of people when deciding which new freezer to buy (25%).
+But it seems a cheap freezer doesn’t always leave consumers feeling cheerful, with 9% of consumers wishing they bought a more expensive option.

-Interestingly, replacing an old or broken model ended up being the second most popular reason for heading to the store (21%).
-Our survey found Aussies hold onto their freezer for about seven years before upgrading to a new one, with the average spend on a new freezer totalling nearly $800.
+Interestingly, replacing an old or broken model ended up being the second most popular reason for heading to the store (22%).
+Our survey found Aussies hold onto their freezer for about nine years before upgrading to a new one, with the average spend on a new freezer totalling $457.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.